kaushal1999/FaceSec/README.md

-An Android app for CRIMINAL DETECTION using face recognition developed using Flutter SDK.
+An Flutter app for CRIMINAL DETECTION using face recognition developed using Flutter SDK.

 1. google_mlkit_face_detection plugin used for face detection.
 2. FaceNet model built and trained using TensorFlow lite is used for face recognition.